-While you certainly want to master how to use a bench press arch and proper leg drive while lifting, during the floor press you’re trying to limit the contribution of these techniques in order to make the lift harder.
+While you certainly want to master how to use a bench press arch and proper leg drive while lifting, during the floor press, you’re trying to limit the contribution of these techniques to make the lift harder.

 In the absence of the arch and leg drive, the upper body is challenged to a greater extent.

 As such, you don’t need a heavy weight to feel like the movement is a high effort.
-You can use a lower weight, and still have a large stimulus for which your body will adapt.
+You can use a lower weight and still have a large stimulus to which your body will adapt.